 Do you know a woman who is being abused?
 A legal rights handbook

-The legal system is constantly changing.
-Each situation is unique and requires different solutions.
+This handbook does not give legal advice.
+Each situation is unique and may need different solutions.
+Laws and legal processes also change.
 It is a good idea to speak to a lawyer for legal advice about your situation.

 Part 1: Introduction

-A number of legal and community resources might be helpful to you during this time.
 This handbook gives you practical legal information.
-It also tells you what to expect if you decide to leave your abusive partner or change your situation.
+It tells you what to expect if you decide to leave your abusive partner or change your situation.
+It also has information on legal and community resources that might be helpful.

 What is abuse?